mzazon/awesome-cloud-projects/aws/sagemaker-ml-workflows/sagemaker-ml-workflows.md

 ## Prerequisites

-1. AWS account with appropriate permissions for SageMaker, Step Functions, S3, and IAM
+1. AWS account with appropriate permissions for SageMaker, Step Functions, S3, Lambda, and IAM
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic knowledge of machine learning concepts and Python
-4. Understanding of containerization and Docker concepts
+4. Understanding of AWS IAM roles and policies
 5. Estimated cost: $50-100 for training jobs and endpoints during testing

 > **Note**: This recipe uses SageMaker training instances and endpoints which incur charges.
 Ensure you complete the cleanup steps to avoid ongoing costs.